-***Winter is here.
-Fleas and ticks remain active in these fall months as well.
-We offer rebates on Frontline Gold, Simparica, and Seresto collars, respectively, call or stop in to get your preventatives today.
+***Fall is here!
+Fleas and ticks are very active in the Fall.
+We offer rebates on Simparica, Seresto collars, and Frontline Gold.
+Call or stop in to get your preventatives today.

-***The oral Flea and Tick Chewable we offer is Simparica, a once a month chewable, with quick kill on fleas and ticks and gets all 5 species of ticks.
+***The oral Flea and Tick Chewable we recommend for dogs is Simparica; a once a month chewable, with quick kill on fleas and ticks and gets all 5 species of ticks.

-***We have been recently offering Seresto collars for cats and dogs.
+***We also recommend Seresto collars for both cats and dogs.
 One collar gives flea and tick protection for eight months!
 Give us a call or stop in to learn more or purchase a Seresto collar.